7. Care worker vacancies

 What explains that trend?

-Pay is a significant factor in recruitment.
-While pay for care workers has increased in real terms year on year since 2014 (see indicator 8 pay), the rate of increase has failed to keep pace with some other sectors.
-As a result, people can now earn more working in supermarkets than as care workers.
+However, the number of UK domestic workers has fallen by 85,000 since 2020/21, and pay remains a significant factor in domestic recruitment.
+Although pay for care workers has increased in real terms year on year since 2014 (see indicator 8, pay), the rate of increase has failed to keep pace with some other sectors.

-The vacancy rate in social care remains much higher than the overall unemployment rate and it appears that as unemployment falls, social care vacancies rise.
-This suggests that, for many people, other work is more attractive than social care.
-Vacancy rates in adult social care are higher than in the NHS (7.9 per cent) and much higher than in other areas of the economy such as retail (3.6 per cent), education (2.7 per cent) and manufacturing (3.9 per cent).
-The gap between social care and the overall vacancy rate in the economy also appears to be growing.
-There are also around 500,000 more economically inactive people due to sickness than in 2019
+The vacancy rate in social care continues to be much higher than the overall unemployment rate, and it appears that as unemployment falls, social care vacancies rise.
+This suggests that for many people, other types of work are more attractive than social care.
+Vacancy rates in adult social care are much higher than in other areas of the economy, such as retail (2.1%), education (1.7%) and manufacturing (2.1%).

 However, pay is not the only factor in recruitment.
-Employees also value good working conditions, especially flexibility.
+Employees also value wider terms and conditions, good working conditions (especially flexibility), and a positive culture and leadership.

 8. Pay